kanaisteve/kanaisteve/README.md

 - 👋 Hi, I’m @kanaisteve
 - 👀 I’m interested in finance, technology and agriculture.
-- 🌱 I’m currently learning Go Programming Language and PHP Framework Laravel
+- 🌱 I’m currently learning Python Programming Language with its framework Django and PHP Framework Laravel and Symfony
 - 💞️ I’m looking to collaborate on projects that involve developing APIs mearnt to simply financial technology.
 - 📫 How to reach me on my email address: kanaistevew@gmail.com